apache/apex-site/src/md/github_prs.md

 You can then update your local repository to add the new fork as remote.
 No need for another clone or to recreate your workspace.

 Once your feature is complete, submit the pull request.
-Ensure that the Apex JIRA numbers are part of the commit message (we have not migrated to ASF JIRA yet).
+Some additional notes:

+- Commit messages need to reference JIRA (pull requests will be linked to ticket)
+- Travis CI pull request build needs to pass
+- Fix version needs to be set after pushing changes

 ## Merging a Pull Request (must be a committer)